 Jason Adams – Michigan State Co-Director

-My wife and I have been married for 13 years and are grateful to God for the beautiful family He has blessed us with.
-We have 4 children from 10 months to 8 years of age.
+My wife and I have been married for 17 years and are grateful to God for the beautiful family He has blessed us with.
+We have 4 children from 4 years old to 11 years of age.

-Hawke is our 4th child and is our miracle child!
-Hawke and his twin brother Jaxon were diagnosed with TTTS (Twin to twin transfusion) at 19 weeks, a rare condition where the identical twins share blood vessels and can be a fatal condition for the babies.
+Hawke is our 4th child and has a miraculous story!
+Hawke and his twin brother Jaxon were diagnosed with TTTS (Twin to twin transfusion) at 19 weeks, a rare condition where the identical twins share blood vessels.
+TTTS can be a fatal condition for the babies.

 Unfortunately, early labor is a side-effect and my wife was hospitalized on bed rest for six weeks.
 Thanks to our amazing family and church family I continued to work as they helped take care of our girls at home.

 This was one of the most challenging experiences in my life and little did I know more was about to come.
 Hawke and Jaxon were born May 14th 2008.
-The boys’ hearts had stopped beating and after 12 minutes God breathed life into our little Hawke!
-We were devastated when Jaxon went to be with the Lord.
+The boys’ hearts had stopped beating in the womb and after 12 minutes God breathed life into our son Hawke!
+We were devastated when Jaxon went to be with the Lord but celebrating that we had Hawke.

 After 3 days in NICU, as a result of Grades 3 and 4 brain hemorrhages, Hawke was diagnosed with Hydrocephalus.
 I’ll never forget that meeting with family and doctors.
 Hawke would overcome many obstacles over the next 3 months in NICU.
 At times, we were unsure he would ever get to come home with us.
 He had his first shunt placed 9 months later.
-This year Hawke has had seven surgeries particularly due to overdrainage.
+Hawke has had ten brain surgeries due to shunt complications including over-drainage.

 Awareness is lacking, to say the least, and research requires a leap of progress.
 Who says WE can’t make a difference?
-We can and we will!
+We can and we are making a difference!

 Donna West – Michigan State Co-Director